 The NTSB determined today that the Feb.
 16, 2005 crash of a Circuit City Cessna Citation 560 during the approach to Pueblo Memorial Airport, Colo., was caused because during the approach, as they flew through a cloud containing supercooled liquid droplets, the flight crew didn’t activate the deicing boots at the first sign of ice buildup (as specified in the AFM) and possibly not at all, and didn’t monitor airspeed, which led to a stall.

-The FAA recently issued the type certificate for the Ibis Aerospace Ae270 turboprop single to Aero Vodochody, the Czech partner in the joint venture with Taiwan’s Aerospace Industries Development.
-About a month earlier, the EASA issued its certification.
-However, the current version of the aircraft has not met performance targets and the manufacturer intends to develop an improved Ae270.
+On Friday, the FAA issued the type certificate for the Ibis Aerospace Ae270 turboprop single to Aero Vodochody, the Czech partner in the joint venture with Taiwan’s Aerospace Industries Development.
+About a month earlier, the European Aviation Safety Agency issued its certification.

 Friends say Leonard Greene wasn’t just brilliant.
 He thought on a different level.

 Honda engineers built a non-motion simulator–the Honda Nonlinear Aerodynamics Flight Simulator–for test-pilot training and to evaluate the flight characteristics of the jet’s configuration.
 Tests conducted on the simulator include deep stall, spin, one-engine-out and deployment of the dynamic spin chute.

 Bombardier Canadair CL-600 Challenger, Aspen, Colo., Feb.
 9, 2006–The NTSB said the cause of the accident was the Challenger’s encounter with wake turbulence.